rackerlabs/technical-blog/content/blog/2020/2020-12-28-scaling-windows-workloads-in-aws/index.md

 security models’ dependency on active directory, reboot pains, heavy software packages, and only being able to bootstrap to a point.

-The DevOps process ihelps to solve some of these challenges as we start thinking of our *infrastructure as code* and follow a well-defined pattern of build, test, and deploy&mdash;with automated testing as the goal.
+The DevOps process helps to solve some of these challenges as we start thinking of our *infrastructure as code* and follow a well-defined pattern of build, test, and deploy&mdash;with automated testing as the goal.
 AWS makes the DevOps process easy.
 Tools like AWS OpsWorks, EC2 Simple Systems